cdparks/lambda-machine/README.md

 It's written in [PureScript](http://www.purescript.org/) and [React](https://facebook.github.io/react/) using the [Thermite](https://github.com/paf31/purescript-thermite) library.
 Expressions are converted to a locally nameless representation before being evaluated in normal order.

-It's not finished yet.
-I'm not sure how I want the UI to look, and what's there isn't all hooked up.
 You can run it like this:

 ```bash
 pulp dep install